15 Regionalised perinatal care

 If patients are delivered at a clinic and then discharged home after an average of six hours, many of the benefits of being close to the family and home surroundings can still be enjoyed.

 - In an affluent community it may be possible to safely deliver carefully selected low-risk patients at home provided a telephone and immediate transport are available in case complications develop.

-Every perinatal region must draw up its own detailed and easily understood list of criteria for referring patients from a maternal-care clinic (or level 1 hospital) to either a level 2 or a level 3 hospital.
-The responsibility for drawing up the list of referral criteria rests with the senior members of the obstetric, neonatal and nursing staff at the regional (level 3) hospital, in consultation with the medical and nursing staff at the level 1 and 2 hospitals and maternal-care clinics.
+Every perinatal region must draw up its own detailed and easily understood list of criteria for referring patients from a perinatal-care clinic (or level 1 hospital) to either a level 2 or a level 3 hospital.
+The responsibility for drawing up the list of referral criteria rests with the senior members of the obstetric, neonatal and nursing staff at the regional (level 3) hospital, in consultation with the medical and nursing staff at the level 1 and 2 hospitals and perinatal-care clinics.
 Referral criteria will differ between regions as the criteria will depend on the distance the patient has to be transferred, the facilities and staff available at the clinics, and the quality of the available transport.
-(A complete set of guidelines for the referral of antenatal patients is listed in Appendix 1.
+A complete set of guidelines for the referral of antenatal patients is listed in Appendix 1.

 - These referral criteria should be frequently reviewed in the light of the number and nature of the clinical problems requiring referral of patients to hospital.

 Perinatal-care clinics in a region must have the same referral criteria.

 15-16 How can communication between the clinic staff and their patients be improved?

 - Make time to speak to the patients.